1437 4th Street, Suite 310

 - Social/Civic Practice - for artists/teams that focus on engagement through personal interaction and social discourse, which facilitates collaboration between artists, heritage holders and communities.
-The City of Santa Monica often has multiple planning processes going on at any given time; this category will serve as a resource for artist-driven community engagement that occurs within City Planning.
+The City of Santa Monica often has multiple planning processes going on at any given time; this category often serves as a resource for the artist-driven community engagement that occurs within City Planning.

 - Media Arts - for artists/teams that focus on work that is either produced, modified, and transmitted by means of digital technologies, such as video/photography, monitor/LED screens, projections, virtual reality, augmented reality, sound installations, and locative media.

-- Murals - for artist/teams with a range of artistic styles and techniques that design and paint large-scale works for architectural features, walls, and/or art on construction fencing.
+- Murals - for artist/teams with a range of artistic styles and techniques that design and paint large-scale works for architectural features, utility boxes, walls, and/or art on construction fencing.